Our undergraduate curriculum is both traditional and contemporary.

 - Understand and meet the evolving multidisciplinary challenges and needs of the multiple stakeholders and communities in which they work and live;

 - Build on their academic preparation through lifelong learning, graduate study, engagement in professional societies, and/or professional licensure; and

-SO describe the abilities that our students will develop through our curriculum, that we believe lay the groundwork for them to achieve the PEO listed above.
-The SO for our Bachelors of Engineering program are:
+SOs describe the abilities that our students will develop through our curriculum, that we believe lay the groundwork for them to achieve the PEOs listed above.
+The SOs for our Bachelor of Engineering program are: